Fascination (game): Game design and play

 Winners receive a prize coupon or token, which can be redeemed for a small prize, or collected to redeem for bigger prizes later, or in some locations, coupons may be redeemed as cash to play more games.
 Bonus coupons or tokens can be won by winning with all spots lighted on a certain row marked by colored lights; usually, the top row on the board (the back row of holes) is red and wins three to five times the normal rate, and the fourth row from the top (the second row of holes from the front) is gold and wins double the normal rate.
 Some operators have additional bonuses for certain lines.

 An announcer, sitting on an elevated platform, presides over the activities.
-He or she starts each game by pressing a button which rings a bell and activates all machines.
-He or she also announces the winner when the bell rings again, which the machine does automatically when a win is detected.
+The announcer starts each game by pressing a button which rings a bell and activates all machines.
+The winner is also announced when the bell rings again, which the machine does automatically when a win is detected.
 One or more assistants collect the fees and pay winners.
 Other employees run a prize booth, where winners redeem their coupons or tokens.
 The prizes range from cheap trinkets for one or two wins to appliances, radios, televisions, toys and more expensive items for large numbers of coupons or tokens, often numbering into the thousands for the best prizes.